nicolamarella/commonroad-warmup/README.md

 ### Final notes
 Project is heavily improvised and can be improved A LOT.
 Also communication with Python could (should?) be implemented with the [Python embedding library](https://docs.python.org/2/extending/embedding.html).
 If I'll have time I'll branch and do it.

+Furthermore specifications were not so strict on how to make Python and C++ communicate, there are plenty of ways.
+It would have been so much fun running python while listening to a socket and use that to communicate in realtime with one or more C++ instances moving objects in the scenario.
+Again, if time, I'll branch and do it :)